sivanijosyula/MovieRecommendationSystem/README.txt

 Prerequisites

 * Download the two csv files(‘tmdb_5000_credits.csv’ and ‘tmdb_5000_movies.csv’) provided in the zip file in the same folder as that of recsystem.py
-The path in the python code file for these csv files is mentioned as Downloads/file_name Dataset link : https://www.kaggle.com/datasets/abdelrhamanfakhry/movies-data-for-ml-dl-recommendation-system
+The path in the python code file for these csv files is mentioned as Downloads/file_name.
+Update it if needed.
+Dataset link : https://www.kaggle.com/datasets/abdelrhamanfakhry/movies-data-for-ml-dl-recommendation-system

 * Have python installed in the system or use jupyter lab instead for easy navigation